Dyscalculia

 and Maths Learning Difficulties

-Dyscalculia is a specific maths learning difficulty (SpLD) in understanding numbers, which presents severe difficulties with number sense.
+Dyscalculia is a specific maths learning difficulty (SpLD) in understanding numbers, which presents severe difficulties with numerical magnitude processing.
+This leads to difficulties with number sense.
+Number sense is difficult to assess and past research has involved conflicting interpretations, so it is not used in assessing for dyscalculia, but is still important in teaching.

 Dice patterns are recognised by most international dyscalculia specialists as being a powerful tool for learners with dyscalculia.
 The specialists stress the importance of making maths multi sensory; tactile and visual.
 The links to the fingers are important as this adds a further sensory level and helps make numbers meaningful.
-Dice patterns encourage subitising and aid in promoting understanding.
-The pegs and boards can be used to follow Steve Chinn’s Maths Explained Programme.
+Dice patterns encourage subitising which aids in numerical magnitude processing.
+The pegs and boards can also be used to follow Steve Chinn’s Maths Explained Programme.

 ‘A highly appropriate product to help develop early numeracy skills and understanding’ (Steve Chinn).

-The Early Intervention Programme is designed to address the difficulties associated with dyscalculia.
+The Early Intervention Programme is designed to address the difficulties associated with maths learning difficulties and dyscalculia.

-Core difficulties with making sense of numbers, including subitising, have many implications on the acquisition of other skills required for mathematics.
+Core difficulties with numerical magnitude processing has many implications on the acquisition of other skills required for mathematics.
 There are therefore many indicators for dyscalculia.
-If a child is not able to subitise or have a sense of a particular number, it follows that they will be unable to determine which of two numbers is larger or be able to order numbers reliably.
-When a child with poor number sense is counting, the words that they are saying are very likely have no meaning to the child.
+If a child is not able to link a number to its magnitude, it follows that they will be unable to determine which of two numbers is larger or be able to order numbers reliably.
+When a child with a poor sense of magnitude is counting, the words that they are saying are very likely have no meaning to the child.
 If numbers lack meaning, estimation skills and evaluating an answer to determine if it is correct is not easy for these children.
 Other issues with number, such as an over reliance on counting and a weakness in retaining number facts, leads to weak mental arithmetic skills.
 Counting backwards reliably is difficult if the forward sequence is merely a string of words that the child has not made sense of.
 Therefore, subtraction may also be difficult for children with dyscalculia.
-Children need to be able to subitise to see that numbers are made up of other numbers and use this part-whole relationship to be able to work flexibly with numbers.
+Children need to be able to see that numbers are made up of other numbers and use this part-whole relationship to be able to work flexibly with numbers.
 With inefficient methods, dyscalculic learners will be slower to perform calculations.
 If numbers do not have any meaning, then mathematical procedures are difficult to understand, so are easily forgotten or followed blindly, making it difficult for the child to apply them to new situations.
 Inefficient methods place a large strain on working memory and following procedures without understanding requires a strong long term memory.
 This overload can lead to avoidance or maths anxiety.
-So, dyscalculia and underlying difficulties with subitising and magnitude can present itself in many different forms.
+So, dyscalculia and underlying difficulties with numerical magnitude processing can present itself in many different forms.

 Click here to find out how Spot On With Numbers can be used as a concrete resource alongside many programmes to support learners with dyscalculia.